IBM/iot-device-trend-analysis/README.md

   - cloudant
 ```

-In the command line use the following command to push the application to IBM Cloud:
+In the command line use cloud foundry command to push the application to IBM Cloud:
 ```
 cf push
 ```